 - If you have a small fuel leak or grey or black water spill and the contaminated playa fits in a five-gallon bucket, you can just dig up the soil and dispose of the bucket off site.
 If the contaminated playa is greater than what will fit in a five-gallon bucket, you might need help.
 Call a Black Rock Ranger or ESD’s Hazmat team to help remediate the site.
 See the guidelines here.

 - Use your bucket to contain Matter Out Of Place (MOOP) as you clean up your camp.
 Before you leave Black Rock City, it’s your job to make sure all MOOP (cigarette butts, wood scraps, plastic bottle caps, etc.) is picked up off the playa.
 Here’s everything you need to know.

 The Burning Man community respects the environment.
 We are committed to leaving no physical trace of our activities wherever we gather.
 We clean up after ourselves and endeavor, whenever possible, to leave such places in a better state than when we found them.

 One of the nicest things about your RV is the generator.
 If you have a more modern RV, chances are the generator is behind the driver’s seat and is one of the quietest ones.
 An Onan generator is, by far, the top-of-the-line generator for low sound emissions.

-- Use your generator on a daily basis for at least 1 hr.
+- Use your generator on a daily basis for at least one hour.
 If you don’t run it once a day, you will take the chance that your battery will run out and you won’t be able to start the RV when you have to go home.